-Gareth will be joined by a specialist from IBM to discuss the advancement in transaction monitoring, holistic omni-channel fraud detection and how open banking, remote banking and new payment methods impact the capabilities of traditional transaction monitoring solutions.
+Gareth is joined by Constantin von Altrock, CTO Safer Payments at IBM to discuss the advancement in transaction monitoring, holistic omni-channel fraud detection and how open banking, remote banking and new payment methods impact the capabilities of traditional transaction monitoring solutions.

 Notes to Editors

 - These events are for senior leaders in fraud and financial crime prevention and are by invitation only.
 Anyone wishing to receive more details should contact Sionic direct.